Tiago-Ling/JitterDemo/README.md

 * `Down` key - Decreases speed

 ## Usage
-Different speeds will show the problem.
+Different speeds will show the problem in various degrees of intensity.
 Using `200` will produce a very high and visible jittering.

 ## Library Versions